 - Older people’s sporting memories

-- Anyone else who enjoys sport!
+- Anyone else who enjoys sport and exercise!

 We will publish the best stories on the website and the very best will be selected for inclusion in a book.
 All our books are anthologies of sports-writing, aimed at a general audience.